pdxgx/intron-persistence/README.md

 ```
 docker run -w $PWD -v $PWD:$PWD intronomer:latest -g ANNOTATION_FILE -a ALIGNED_READS_FILE -p PROJECT_FLAG -o OUTPUT_DIRECTORY -t PREPROCESSED_READ-TX_FILE
 ```

+This used the flags `-w` to specify the container working directory, `-v` to mount the local path so that it is visible to the container, and `--rm` to remove the container on exit, which is good practice.
+See `docker run --help` for details.

 ### Runnable example